Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Introduction

 Within this simple model, we consider simple behaviors for both the learner and the individuals: At each time $t$, the individual modifies his features so as to maximize his utility given the posted $\hat{\beta}_t$; periodically, the learner updates $\hat{\beta}_t$ with her best estimate of $\beta^*$ given the (modified) features and labels she has observed, via least-square regression.
 Our main result is that under this simple behavior, the learner recovers $\beta^*$ accurately, after observing sufficiently many individuals.
 Our result is divided in two parts: first, we show that least-square regression accurately recovers $\beta^*$ with respect to features that many individuals have invested in.
 Second, we show that these dynamics incentivize investments in every feature, leading to accurate recovery of $\beta^*$ in its entirety, under an assumption on how the learner breaks ties between multiple least-square solutions.
 Our accuracy guarantees for a feature improve with the number of times that feature is invested in.

-It is important to emphasize that we focus on a settting in which individuals' modifications of their variables can be meaningful investments (e.g., studying to achieve better mastery of material by an exam) rather than deceitful manipulations (e.g., cheating on the exam to achieve a higher assessment of that mastery).
-The latter would not help to expose causal variables, because such changes would not affect the outcome, regardless of whether the changes were in causal or non-causal variables.
+It is important to emphasize that we focus on a setting in which individuals' modifications (which we refer to interchangeably as ``manipulations'') of their variables can be true investments (e.g., studying to achieve better mastery of material before an exam---the exam score is the variable and the mastery level is the label) rather than deceitful manipulations (e.g., cheating on the exam to achieve a higher score without improving mastery).
+Deceitful manipulations would not help to expose meaningful variables, because such changes would never affect the true label (subject mastery), regardless of whether the manipulations were in meaningful or non-meaningful variables.

-Notice that any discovery of causal variables that occurs in our model is a result of the \emph{interaction} between the online learner and the strategic individuals.
-On the one hand, online learning with no strategic response has no ability to distinguish non-causal variables from causal ones when the two are correlated.
-On the other hand, if strategic individuals faced with a static scoring algorithm tried to maximize their scores by investing in a non-causal feature, the resulting information would be insufficient for an observer to draw conclusions about the causality of other features.
+Notice that any discovery of meaningful variables that occurs in our model is a result of the \emph{interaction} between the online learner and the strategic individuals.
+On the one hand, online learning with no strategic response has no ability to distinguish non-meaningful variables from meaningful ones when the two are correlated.
+On the other hand, if strategic individuals faced with a static scoring algorithm tried to maximize their scores by investing in a non-meaningful feature, the resulting information would be insufficient for an observer to draw conclusions about whether other features are meaningful or not.

+For example, historical data might show that both a student's grades in high school and the make of car his parents drive to the university visit day are predictive of success in university.
+Suppose, for simplicity, that success in high school is causally related to success in university, but that make of parents' car is not, and is merely a \emph{proxy} for other features that control one's chances of success in college.